 - This game gives us another reason why Arcanine is known as the Legendary Pokemon: A single Arcanine and its general were able to conquer an entire country!

 - The fact that every single evil team leader from the previous games make their triumphant comeback!

 - Even better, after twenty plus years, Giovanni, the original Boss, finally gets his own theme.

 - If you're the kind of person who likes to root for the villains, get this: Every single evil team leader you fight comes from a universe where they already won because the player character in that universe didn't exist to stop them.
-Consequently, they're all wielding their box legendaries (though Cyrus's, Ghetsis's, and Lysandre's are version dependent), apart from Giovanni; since Red and Blue didn't have a "cover legendary", he instead uses a Mewtwo that can Mega-Evolve., though said Mega evolution is version dependent
+Consequently, they're all wielding their box legendaries (though Cyrus's, Ghetsis's, and Lysandre's are version dependent), apart from Giovanni; since Red and Blue didn't have a "cover legendary", he instead uses a Mewtwo that can Mega Evolve.

 - If you're someone who likes to transfer your old teams from previous generations, then there's something very satisfying about beating each leader with any one of the Pokemon you defeated them with the first time around.